Utah Spring Break Ideas and Travel Tips

 The 6 mile round trip hike starts in Utah and crosses the border into Arizona over stark desert landscapes.
 Eventually you will reach the most stunning red sandstone wavelike formation that is completely unique on this planet.
 Those that are in great shape and craving more interesting things to see, can hike beyond the wave as long as you make it back by the end of the day.
 No overnight camping is allowed.
 (Recommended by Jenifer from The Evolista)

-Boat or Kayak at Lake Powell
+Spring Break Boating or Kayaking at Lake Powell

 Lake Powell, part of the massive Glen Canyon National Recreation Area, straddles both Utah and Arizona.
 The lake is famous for its unique rock formations, stunning sunrises and sunsets, and wide range of water activities.